 Why would you want people going to an error 404 page?

 You wouldn’t.
-But, it is better than a “no posts found” message.
+But it is better than a “no posts found” message.

-Instead, you can customize your 404-page.php template to show a list of your most popular posts, your contact information, social media handles, or at least provide a link back to your home page.
+Instead, you can customize your 404-page.php template to show a list of your most popular posts, your contact information, and social media handles, or at least provide a link back to your home page.

 Anything is better than nothing.